CoderOneHQ/bomberland/engine/bomberland-ui/src/source-filesystem/docs/1-getting-started/page.md

 ## Step 5: Submit your first agent

-You can submit an agent to compete against others in 1v1 matches.
-Matches run weekly and top agents are displayed on the [leaderboard](/leaderboard).
+You can submit your agent to the tournament server and compete against other submitted agents.
+Your agent's ranking will be displayed on the [leaderboard](https://www.gocoder.one/leaderboard).

 To submit:
-1. Create a [Team](/team) (teams can be 1 - 5 members).
+1. Create a [Team](https://www.gocoder.one/team) (teams can be 1 - 5 members).
-2. Navigate to [Submissions](/submissions) and paste the following: `docker.io/coderonehq/hello-world`.
+2. Navigate to [Submissions](https://www.gocoder.one/submissions) and paste the following: `docker.io/coderonehq/hello-world`.
 This image contains a basic starter agent that takes random actions.
+Later, you can submit your own agent image.
 3. Click **Submit Agent**.
 4. After a few minutes, you should see the message "Successfully pulled image".

 You've now submitted your first agent to the competition!
-Check back regularly to see your results from the [Matches](/adjudicated-games) page.
+Check back regularly to see your results from the [Matches](https://www.gocoder.one/adjudicated-games) page.

 ## Next steps
-You're now all set up to compete in Bomberland.
+You're now all set up to compete!
+Check out the [introductory tutorial](https://www.gocoder.one/blog/ai-programming-tutorial-bomberman) for a guided walkthrough on developing a basic agent.

-If you need help, please reach out on [Discord](https://discord.gg/NkfgvRN).
+If you need help or have any feedback, please reach out on [Discord](https://discord.gg/NkfgvRN).

-Here are some tasks to try:
+Here are some other tasks to try:

 - [ ] **Switch agents:** `docker-compose.yml` specifies which agents to connect.
 Try switching which character you play as, or playing your agent against itself.
 - [ ] **Change environment variables:** Settings such as tick rate, map size, no. of agents can be changed under `docker-compose.yml` > `game-server` > `environment`.
 See [⚙️ Environment Flags](/docs/api-reference/#%EF%B8%8F-environment-flags) for a full list of available settings.